allen-otterstrom/CMF_data/about.md

 - Study the effects of transportation, energy, and policy on industrial growth.
 - Link micro-level CMF records to other historical datasets.

+Click the following link to download a PDF of the complete set of documentation for this project:
+<br><br>
+<a class="button" href="master_documentation.pdf" download>Download Documentation</a>

 ---

 ## Coverage Map